 Will Heat Cause Granite Countertops to Chip or Crack?

 There are several advantages to granite that make it a popular kitchen or bathroom countertop option.
-As a natural stone, granite gives a distinct look to Denver countertops that will last a lifetime.
+As a natural stone, granite gives a distinct look to countertops that will last a lifetime.
 Aside from its enticing visual appearance, its hardness renders it extremely scratch resistant, even to a sharp knife.

 Granite’s durability and eco-friendliness make it a coveted countertop material that adds considerable value to a home.
 But there’s another advantage of granite countertops that’s often overlooked: their resistance to heat.